onepwnman/onepwnman.github.io/_posts/2023-09-03-SOMEIP-Fuzzing.md

 The difference between Request/Response and Fire & Forget is whether there is a response message.
 Events is a messaging type where the server calls back when an event occurs.

-For more information about subscribe, see the SOME/IP-SD (SOME/IP Service Discovery) message.
+For more information about subscribe, see the SOME/IP-SD (SOME/IP Service Discovery) protocol.
 We will explain it in more detail in [part 2](https://onepwnman.github.io/SOMEIP-Fuzzing2), but let's first learn about the SOME/IP packet structure.

 <br>
 ## SOME/IP Packet Structure